-The present value of the Local Government Pension Scheme and Foundation Pension Plan defined benefit liabilities depend on a number of factors that are determined on an actuarial basis using a variety of assumptions.
+The present value of the LGPS and FPP defined benefit liabilities depend on a number of factors that are determined on an actuarial basis using a variety of assumptions.
 The assumptions used in determining the net cost (income) for pensions include the discount rate.
 Any changes in these assumptions, which are disclosed in note 20, will impact the carrying amount of the pension liability.
-Furthermore, a roll forward approach which projects results from the latest full actuarial valuation performed at 31 March 2019 has been used by the actuary in valuing the pensions liability at 31 August 2022.
+Furthermore, a roll forward approach which projects results from the latest full actuarial valuation performed at 31 March 2022 for the LGPS and at 31 March 2023 for the FPP has been used by the actuary in valuing the pensions liability at 31 August 2024.
 Any differences between the figures derived from the roll forward approach and a full actuarial valuation would impact on the carrying amount of the pension liability.

-1 General Annual Grant (GAG)
+General Annual Grant (GAG)